matthew-shaw/blog/docs/posts/fitness-journey.md

 Taking a rounded average gives me a HR~max~ of **181 bpm**.
 But what heart rate should I be targeting for my exercise, in order to maximise the percentage of stored fat used as my primary fuel source?
 Unsurprisingly again, it depends!

-The definition of heart rate zones varies quite significantly too, with Polar, Garmin, Fitbit and Strava all using different percentage ranges to deliniate them.
+The definition of heart rate zones varies quite significantly too, with Polar, Garmin, Fitbit and Strava all using different percentage ranges to delineate them.
 Their names vary too, such as _"Zone 2"_, _"Easy"_, _"Light"_ and _"Moderate"_.
 In any case, it's all about the target heart rate (THR) percentage of my HR~max~ and fortunately there's some general consensus that 60% to 80% is a good range, with the sweet spot at around 70%.

 70% of 181 is 127 bpm, so job done?
 No, not quite.
 A straight percentage doesn't take into account heart rate reserve (HR~reserve~), which is my HR~max~ minus my resting heart rate (HR~rest~).
 This will change over time, as I get fitter my HR~rest~ will decrease, giving me a higher HR~reserve~.
 The Karvonen formula takes this into account: THR = (HR~reserve~ × % intensity) + HR~rest~.